What is trials riding?

-The minimum requirements to take part are a bike (of course), an open face helmet and, compulsory, protective clothing (sturdy leather boots and suitable gloves).
+The minimum requirements to take part are a bike (of course)and, compulsory, protective clothing (helmet, sturdy leather boots, and suitable gloves).

 A specialist trials bike is required, and these are readily available either used or new.
 Youths are restricted to a maximum capacity of 125cc up to the age of 16.
 Adults can choose a larger capacity; 250cc is a common choice.
 Motorcycle power is not particularly important in Trials, and 125cc can be a good choice for the novice adult rider.

 You must wear a correctly fitting motorcycle, open face, helmet, knee-length boots, and clothing that covers body and legs.
 It is recommended that you have your arms covered as well (this is compulsory for youth riders).
 It’s also worth considering the purchase of a pair of trials gloves.

 The right gear is essential to minimise the risk of injury.